 - Maps larger than 11"x17". - Three-ring binders or folders for applications.
 Stapling or clipping the application packet together is encouraged. - Hand-written applications.
 Use the electronic application provided. - Supplemental attachments to answer the application questions.
 Please limit responses to the spaces allocated for each question on the application.
-Photos may be submitted, but ensure two copies are included when submitting in hard copy. - D) Step Four: Mail the application packet to:
+Photos may be submitted, but ensure two copies are included when submitting in hard copy. - C) Step Three: Mail two (2) copies of the application and supporting documentation to the Grants Management Section (address below).
+Applications must be postmarked on or before February 17, 2021.
+Project sponsors are encouraged to make double-sided copies to conserve on paper and space.
+If the application packet includes photographs, please include two copies.